OndrejSzekely/metron_ai_ardagen/docs/_sources/synthesizers.md

     Demo Scenario output based on Dummy Synthesizer.
 ```

-## Scene Synthesizer
+## NVIDIA Scene Synthesizer

-Loads a scene into the stage.
-Scene is assumed to be stored in *OV Nucleus* in a USD file.
-It doesn't perform any
+Loads a scene from NVIDIA assets into the stage.
+Scene is assumed to be stored in *OV Nucleus* in a USD file under
-randomizations.
+`omniverse://localhost/NVIDIA` root folder.
+It doesn't perform any randomizations.

 ```{eval-rst}
 .. subfigure:: A